Extra-Chill/.github/profile/README.md

 ### WordPress Themes
 - **extrachill** - Main theme for all sites

+### Infrastructure & Dependencies
+- **isolated-block-editor** - Forked from Automattic/isolated-block-editor, standalone Gutenberg editor that replaces any textarea with full block editor functionality, used by blocks-everywhere and other components

 ### Shared Infrastructure
-- **.github/build.sh** - Universal build script symlinked into all 18 plugins and the theme
+- **.github/build.sh** - Universal build script symlinked into all 21 plugins and the theme
-- **CLAUDE.md** - Architectural documentation files in root and individual projects
+- **AGENTS.md** - Architectural documentation files in root and individual projects

 ## Technology Stack